 Often people avoid cooking as they don’t feel like they have enough cooking skills.
 You’ll only get better with practice!
 To help you get started, download the cooking on a budget guide (PDF, 1.5mb) and try some of the simple recipes prepared by Virginia and Helen.

-Take your skills even further with a free cooking on a budget workshop on 17 September – register now on Eventbrite to receive the Zoom link.
-You can even order a USU grocery box with all of the ingredients you'll need.
+Take your skills even further with a free 'Vegan curries on a budget' workshop on 7 May – register now on Eventbrite.

 This article was adapted from a student workshop hosted by the STAR Team and sponsored by Allianz Global Assistance.